 1. Be active.
-Align any action and decisions made in the game with your strations, you should be think that you are writing for
+Align any action and decisions made in the game with your strategic goals.

-Check for updates by at least signing in twice a week
+Check for updates by at least signing in twice a week.

 It is vitally important that you get your opinions out there, and that you push back on any ideas or opinions that may be counter to your nation's interests.